RaulMerelli/PortableWinForms/README.md

-# UwpWinForms
+# PortableWinForms

-This is a really work in progress project that aims to create a reimplementation of .NET Windows Forms in UWP, using WebView2.
+This is a really work in progress project that aims to create a reimplementation of .NET Windows Forms in UWP (using WebView2) and Android (using WebView)

+*NOT READY FOR PRODUCTION*

-Basically the plan is to use *WebView2* as a rendering sandbox to draw the forms and the relative controls.
+Basically the plan is to use *WebView(2)* as a rendering sandbox to draw the forms and the relative controls.
 In the backend remains plain WinForms C#, using the same `System.Windows.Forms` namespace, the `form.designer.cs` file, the `form.cs` file and its relatives events.

 At the current state "something" works, by importing a form designed with the only supported elements, an adjusted entrypoint and minimal manual touches.